Project Overview

 Process

-Due to a tight timeline for this project, the team and I had to scale down the design thinking process, leaving out the user research aspect of it (user interviews and testing).
+Due to a tight timeline for this project, the team and I had to scale down the Design Thinking process, leaving out some aspects of user research such as user interviews and testing.

-However, we leveraged existing data and insights from prior customer feedback, metrics, and survey results.
+However, we leveraged product analytics, existing data, and insights from prior customer feedback, performance metrics, and survey results.
 This enabled us to develop a hypothesis that guided us toward a solution that addressed issues users were experiencing with Bank Rec.

 Discovery